 If these muscles aren't working as they should, you could end up being injured or falling as you ski, so it’s really important to do the work before you go away so that you can enjoy it while you’re there.

-If you are due to go skiing in the New Year and need some advice, or want to know how to do the exercises safely and effectively, I'm always happy to help.
+If you are due to go skiing this New Year and need some advice, or want to know how to do the exercises safely and effectively, I'm always happy to help.